joshkemp1/UgaritAlignment_Kemp/KempAlignmentGuidelines.md

 2. Repetition is typically a dramatic flair in translation and therefore irrelevant to the alignment.

 ### Negation
-Align negation 1-1, (i.e., uses of οὐ, μὴ) unless:
+Align negation 1-1, (i.e., uses of οὐ, μή) unless:
   1. The negative English morpheme is abbreviated (-n't) and cannot be separated from the word group.
   2. The structure of a verbal phrase is changed in English.

 ### Verbs
 Because of the complex nature of Greek verbs, verbal groups are aligned as a single unit.
 These can be N-N, N-1, 1-N.
 1. Notes on verbs and subjects:
    - If the subject is a separate noun or pronoun, it is aligned 1-1.
    - When the subject is implicit in *both* languages, only the verb is aligned.
    - When the subject is explicit in English, but implicit in Greek:
      - A pronoun is aligned together with the verb (1-N).
      - If the English subject is a noun or proper noun it is left unaligned.
    - Everything listed above applies to the accusative + infinitive construction.
 2. If the translator alters the voice of a verb but it retains the same meaning, the verb is aligned regardless of voice.
 3. Compound verbs in Greek are aligned with the full English expression.
 Example: ἀναβάλλω – “I throw up”
 4. If they are necessary to fully understand the meaning of the verb, extra prepositions in the English text are aligned in the verb group.